luapower/luapower.github.io/building.md

 [ragel 6.8 (only for harfbuzz)](http://www.jgoettgens.de/Meine_Bilder_und_Dateien/ragel-vs2012.7z)
 ----

+> Don't use GCC 4.8 to build luajit.
+And with all due respect, don't bug me about build scripts not working if you're using a different toolchain.
+I don't like building things any more than anyone with a soul does.

 ### On Linux

-GCC 4.4.5 was used (stock Debian 6 gcc toolchain + nasm and ragel) with the same CFLAGS and CXXFLAGS as above.
+GCC 4.4.5 was used (stock Debian 6 gcc toolchain + nasm and ragel) with the same gcc and g++ flags.

+> There's no good reason for using this particular gcc version other than the fact that in Debian, upgrading the toolchain is actually harder than it is in Windows (look at what you had to do in Windows and prove me wrong).

 [lua-headers]:  https://github.com/luapower/lua-headers